cmwylie19/peppr/docs/030_user-guide/030_actions/010_mutate.md

       // Here we are removing a label from the ConfigMap.
       .RemoveLabel("remove-me")

     // Note that we are not returning anything here.
-This is because Pepr is tracking the changes in each action automatically.
+This is because peppr is tracking the changes in each action automatically.
   });
 ```

 ### `SetAnnotation`

-`SetAnnotation` is used to set an annotation on a Kubernetes object as part of a Pepr Mutate action.
+`SetAnnotation` is used to set an annotation on a Kubernetes object as part of a peppr Mutate action.

 For example, to add an annotation when a ConfigMap is created: